czyzby/gdx-lml/README.md

 [Kiwi](https://github.com/czyzby/gdx-lml/tree/master/kiwi) is a Guava-inspired set of utilities for pretty much any LibGDX-based application.
 It makes it easier to use LibGDX collections, assets and its API in general.

 ### gdx-lml
-[LML](https://github.com/czyzby/gdx-lml/tree/master/lml) (*LibGDX Marker Language*) allows to parse HTML-like templates with FreeMarker-inspired macros into Scene2D actors.
+[LML](https://github.com/czyzby/gdx-lml/tree/master/lml) (*LibGDX Markup Language*) allows to parse HTML-like templates with FreeMarker-inspired macros into Scene2D actors.
 Since making your UI in Java can become unreadable and tedious thanks to this language's verbosity, LML can be a useful alternative.
 Especially since LML templates can be modified or reloaded without having to recompile the whole application.
 Comes with extra support for managing preferences, assets and internationalization.

 #### gdx-lml-vis
 [VisUI](https://github.com/kotcrab/VisEditor/wiki/VisUI) is a superb library, extending Scene2D with additional widgets and a modern skin.
 [LML Vis](https://github.com/czyzby/gdx-lml/tree/master/lml-vis) allows to parse LML templates into VisUI widgets, instead of standard Scene2D ones and extends the syntax with ways to construct the new actors.